 Step 2: Sift your flocking to the tree

 Using a strainer, sift your flocking onto the tree.
 Then, using your spray bottle with water, spray the flocked section again.
+This flocking is a steal at only $5 per box.

 Step 3: Repeat